kevinmatthes/git-aliases-f18/README.md

 case of this application is hence the initialisation of Git in a new user account.

 `ga-f18` can be freely expanded with further commands.
-The procedure to do so is illustrated by the source files in the `aliases/` directory of this repository.
+The procedure in order to do so is illustrated by the source files in the `aliases/` directory of this repository.

 When calling the application, it will show some default information about itself in the first five lines.
-These information are about the application's name and version and the copyright information.
+These information are about the application's name and version as well as the copyright information.
 After three empty lines, a table will follow with information about the commands configured by this application.
 On the left-hand side, there are the names of the aliases listed, whereas on the right-hand side, there is a short description about what this alias command is supposed to do.
-The writing of a line indicates that the respective was configured successfully.
+The writing of a line indicates that the respective alias was configured successfully.

 Despite the actual functionality, this project also demonstrates the following